-Exchange-traded funds (ETFs) have gained significant market share throughout the last decade, and more investors are interested in utilizing the investment vehicle to design a diversified portfolio.
-Despite this, their adoption in 401(k) plans has been slow, as employer-sponsored retirement plans remain dominated by annuity products and mutual funds.
+Exchange-traded funds (ETFs) have gained significant market share for over a decade now, and more investors are interested in utilizing the investment vehicle to design a diversified portfolio.
+Advisors’ adoption of ETFs in 401(k) plans continues to be slow, as employer-sponsored retirement plans still remain dominated by annu! ity products and mutual funds

 Tired of traditional 401(k) options’ high fees and annual costs, the modern participant is demanding more, and ETFs’ lower management fees, greater transparency, increased liquidity and added diversification are quickly filling the void.
 As the popularity of ETFs rise, 401(k) advisors must be ready to answer investors’ calls.
 In order to do so, it is important to understand what is driving ETF adoption and how to best implement them in a 401(k) plan.